BioinformaticsLabAtMUN/sRNARFTarget/README.md

   ## Introduction

-This repository contains all the codes, data, results and supplementary files related to the 'sRNARFTarget' program for sRNA target prediction.
+This repository contains all the code, data, results and supplementary files related to the 'sRNARFTarget' program for sRNA target prediction.

   ## Requirements